 The Abundance EcoVillage is a place where neighborhood design, energy, water, waste recycling, and landscaping are all designed to work in tune with nature.
 This means that the systems we use to obtain living necessities are both socially and environmentally responsible, resulting in better living conditions for both nature and mankind.

 Our homes are carefully designed synergies of highly efficient systems pattered after nature itself.
 The majority of our resources are created on-site, and waste systems are recycled or managed on-site.
 Our goal is to provide you with a greater living environment that provides all the comfort of modern luxury, while leaving a much lighter footprint on our great planet.

-We moved from our lovely 4,000-plus square-foot home to our 850-square-foot, off-the-grid EcoVillage home.
+We moved from our lovely 4,000-plus square-foot home to our 850-square-foot, energy efficient EcoVillage home.
 One might call it drastic ’empty-nesting’ but I would have to say it was the best change we could have made.
 Our quality of life increased tenfold.
 Living at the EcoVillage allows us to understand and learn to live more in tune with our environment, making use of the climate instead of bracing ourselves against the elements. -Stacey Hurlin, Resident